-NATEF exhibited analgesic activity in rodents and synergies with the analgesic activity of pentazocine.
-The extract was found to significantly increase the tail flick reaction time in rats (Figure-1).
-Originally tail flick method was developed by Wolff et al. (16) for quantitative measurement of pain threshold in man against radiation and for analgesic opiates.
-Later on, the procedure has been used by many authors to evaluate analgesic activity in animal experiments by measuring drug-induced changes in the sensitivity of mice or rats to heat stress applied to their tails.
-This test is very useful for discriminating between centrally acting morphine-like analgesic and non-opiate analgesic.Woolfe and Mac Donald (17) originally described the hot plate method.
-This test has been found to be suitable for evaluation of centrally but not of peripherally acting analgesic.
-The validity of this test has been shown even in the presence of substantial impairment of motor performance (18).
-Mixed opiate agonists-antagonists can be evaluated if the temperature of the hot plate is lowered to 49.5° C (19, 20).
+Analgesic activity exhibited by flower extract of Nyctanthes arbor tristis in rodents synergies with the analgesic activity of pentazocine.
+The extract significantly increased the tail flick reaction time in rats (Figure-1).
+Tail flick method was originally developed by Wolff et al. (14) for quantitative measurement of pain threshold in man against radiation.
+This test is very useful for discriminating between centrally acting morphine-like analgesic and non-opiate analgesic.Woolfe and Mac Donald (15) originally described the hot plate method.
+The validity of this test has been shown even in the presence of substantial impairment of motor performance (16).
+Mixed opiate agonists-antagonists can be evaluated if the temperature of the hot plate is lowered to 49.5° C (17, 18).
 It is known that centrally acting analgesic drugs elevate the pain threshold of rodents towards heat.
-The above findings indicate that NATEF may be centrally acting.
-(Figure-2)
+The above findings indicate that NAT flower extract may be centrally acting (Figure-2).